(also known as Argyreus hyperbius)

 (Photo: courtesy of David Johnston)

 The female has larger black spots, creating black areas on the wingtips.
-Underneath, both sexes are pale with brown markings, and the female has an area of orange and white with black markings under each fore wing.
-The wingspan can reach 7 cms.
+Underneath, both sexes are pale with dark markings The wingspan can reach 7 cms.

 as well as the subspecies inconstans (Butler, 1873) in Australia where it is considered to be an endangered species, occurring locally in